A short history of cell culture media and the use of insulin

 Author: Pierre De Meyts, MD, PHD, F.A.C.E.

-The ancestors of cell culture media were the balanced salt solutions (BSS) devised by early workers interested in studying isolated organs ex vivo.
+The ancestors of cell culture media were balanced salt solutions (BSS) devised by early workers, the first of which was in 1885 by Sydney Ringer (1836-1910), a British clinician and pharmacologist from University College London interested in studying isolated organs ex vivo.

-Such solutions provided irrigation and supply of water, bulk inorganic anions essential for normal cell metabolism, osmotic balance (isotonicity), a carbohydrate such as glucose as energy source, and a buffering system to maintain the medium within the physiological pH range (7.2 – 7.6) usually monitored by the addition of phenol red (1).
+Such solutions provided irrigation and supply of water, bulk inorganic anions essential for normal cell metabolism, osmotic balance (isotonicity), a carbohydrate such as glucose as an energy source, and a buffering system to maintain the medium within the physiological pH range.

 Click below to complete the form to download the full article and subscribe to our newsletter.